 - In July, youth are invited to attend Summer Camp at Kamp Kenwood in Chippewa Falls, WI.
 Youth grades completing grades 3-8 can participate in an 3 night “Overnight Camp” experience.
 Youth completing grades 1-3 can participate in a one day “Day Camp” experience.

 - STEM (Science, Technology, Engineering and Math) Camp.
 Youth in grades 3-5 are invited to attend STEM Camp to explore various science projects.
-Camp will be held on October 17, 2015 at Kamp Kenwood in Chippewa Falls, WI.
+Camp is held in October.
 Camp registration can be found under the Events & Opportunities page.

 A helpful tool for first year members is the First Year Member Handbook.
 This handbook can be printed and used as a reference to help you through your first year in 4-H.

 Another helpful tool for members is the Family Handbook 2017-2018.
 This handbook can be printed and used as a reference for members throughout the 4-H year.